Nerds Has Cancelled Its Broadway Run Just Weeks Before Performances Were Scheduled To Begin Due To Financial Difficulties.

-Loss of Major Investor Leads to Indefinite Postponement
+Loss of Major Investor Leads To Indefinite Postponement

-The Long Journey for this Musical about Bill Gates and Steve Jobs
+The Long Journey For This Musical About Bill Gates And Steve Jobs

 It then returned to that theatre in 2013, following a run at the North Carolina Theatre.
 The material is arguably timely, with the still-recent passing of Steve Jobs, and the constantly increasing obsession with Apple in American culture, and so the producers were eager to find new audiences for the show.

 He brought on board to produce with him Vicki Halmos, Elizabeth Williams, Greenleaf Productions, and Clear Channel Spectacolor.
 It is unclear if it is one of these co-producers who dropped out, or perhaps one of their major investors who was not to receive billing, or perhaps that the collective efforts of these individuals was just not enough to raise the capitalization.

-Cancelled During Rehearsal, and a National Tour in the Works
+Cancelled During Rehearsal, And A National Tour In The Works

 The show was already in rehearsal when the news broke that the Broadway run would not take place.
 This is an extreme disappointment for the cast, who had booked this show, perhaps missing out on other opportunities.
 It is also unfortunate that a lot of money was spent that will be in vain.

-The cast was to include Rory O’Malley (The Book of Mormon) as Steve Jobs.
+The cast was to include Rory O’Malley (The Book of Mormon) as Bill Gates, and Bryan Fenkart (Memphis) as Steve Jobs.
 The director was going to be Casey Hushion, and the choreographer was Josh Bergasse.
 Upon announcing the cancellation, the producers alluded to a national tour in the works.
 It is unclear if the same cast will remain with the show on tour.